How can we integrate technology into parenting and model smart usage? The experts have some advice for parenting in a world of screens.

 Read our article on how parents can help by being social media-savvy

-Research tells us
+research tells us

 While there is a growing concern about screen time and its connection to inactivity, not all screen time is detrimental.
 Many articles have blamed technology for obesity, insomnia, violence, aggression and language development issues.
 This suggests that removing technology would make children fitter, and mental health issues would diminish and occupational health challenges would simply vanish, which everyone knows is unlikely.

-Activity vs passivity
+activity vs passivity

 Read our article on how to counterbalance screen time with physical activity.